 The Board meets regularly, with meetings held at least six times a year.
-As at the date of this Base Prospectus, the next meeting is scheduled for December 2020.
-The Board consists of nine members.
+As at the date of this Base Prospectus, the most recent meeting was held on 28 November 2021.
+The Board consists of nine members, however during the year one Board Member resigned; and seat to be filled at the next extraordinary general meeting.
 Each Director holds his position for three years after which time he must present himself to the general meeting of shareholders for re-election.
 A majority of the Directors of the Bank is required to attend a board meeting for board meetings to be quorate.
 A Director may appoint another Director to represent and vote for him by proxy in his absence.
 Decisions of the Board are, with limited exceptions, made by a majority of votes of those present at the meeting, whether in person or by proxy.
 In the event of a split decision, the Chairman holds the casting vote.